-As a patient, you have a number of rights with respect to the protection of your PHI, including:
+As a patient, you have a number of rights with respect to the protection of your PHI/EHI, including:

-The right to access copy or inspect your PHI: This means you may come to our office and inspect and copy most of the medical information that we maintain.
-We will normally provide you with access to this information within 30 days of your request.
-We may also charge you a fee to copy any medical information that you have the right to access.
+The right to access, copy or inspect your PHI: This means you may come to our office and inspect and copy most of the medical information that we maintain.
+We will normally provide you with access to this information within 15 days of your request.
+We may also charge you a fee to provide paper copies any medical information that you have the right to access.
 In limited circumstances, we may deny you access to your medical information, and you may appeal certain types of denials.
+We will send/provide Electronic Health Information (EHI) in a secure manner, however if the client or the client's personal representative who has been granted the authority to make healthcare decisions asks us to send EHI to an unsecure destination/device then Families First of Florida cannot be held liable for third party release of redisclosure.